DavidQChuang/TerrainGenerator/README.md

 # TerrainGenerator
-A terrain generator that supports interfacing with noise generation algorithms and 2D filtering algorithms to generate a 2D map, visualized in AWT.
+A seeded terrain generator that supports interfacing with noise generation algorithms and 2D filtering algorithms to generate a 2D map, visualized in AWT.

 Currently, the class includes a continuous perlin noise algorithm, a normal perlin noise algorithm, a 2D image smoothing algorithm, and various simple algorithms for altering the map.
 They all can be used by extending the abstract class `HeightMapAlgorithm` or `NoiseGenerator`.<br>